devnationworld/resources/README.md

 [KanbanFlow vs. Trello vs. nTask.](https://dzone.com/articles/kanbanflow-vs-trello-who-wins-the-battle)  Knowing the importance of project management software is one thing but to have an idea about the best project management software in the world is a completely different animal.
 [DZONE]

 [Why do I spend weeks avoiding tasks that will take me 10 minutes to do?'](https://www.vice.com/en/article/akd44z/why-do-i-procrastinate) Procrastinating has less to do with time management and more to do with mood management.
 [VICE]

+## Surveys
+[Professional web developer survey.](https://survey.developernation.net/name/gpwds1?utm_medium=github&utm_source=resources) 4 minute survey where developers can share their pain points.
+You could be in with a chance to win an App Store / iTunes /  Google Play gift card worth $30, GitHub Teams plan, or $50 Amazon gift card.

+[Building for 3rd party ecosystems?](https://survey.developernation.net/name/dn22-wpm?utm_medium=github&utm_source=resources) We’re also looking for devs who build apps, mini-apps, extensions, plugins or skills for 3rd-party ecosystems, such as commerce platforms and work/project management tools.
+It's a 5 minute poll and prizes include JetBrains all product subscriptions and $30 vouchers.

 ## Skills
 [The art of data storytelling.](https://www.juiceanalytics.com/writing/the-art-of-data-storytelling-pixar-style) This is an interesting inspiration for data storytelling.
 [JUICEANALYTICS]